upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 - Examples: "What are some good movies for dealing with child's emotions?", "Movies to help with grief", "Films about overcoming challenges"
 - The text search will better match the descriptive/emotional context, then use query-and-sort to refine by specific elements

+**CRITICAL: Default Text-Search Filtering Strategy**
+- Start every text-based vector search with a quality gate that removes titles with `vote_count` < 500 or `vote_average` < 6.0.
+- Use a higher initial `limit` (25) so you have enough high-confidence candidates to sort later.
+- Always set `"next": "verify-search-results-or-query-again"` so you can immediately re-run the same search without the quality filters when no hits are returned.
+- If `verify-search-results-or-query-again` indicates zero hits, drop ONLY the quality filters (keep user exclusion filters) and re-run the text query before trying other fallbacks.

 **CRITICAL: Preferred Filtering Strategy for Text-Based Vector Search**
 - **PREFERRED: Apply filtering in the first step - it's more efficient to do filtering in Step 1**
 - **RECOMMENDED: Use the "filter" parameter in text-based vector search for exclusions (seen movies, etc.)**